Dems appear to do well in Westchester and Fairfield but, like Trump-Biden, final results will take time

 Connecticut

-Democrats also appear set to retain control of both chambers of the General Assembly – although the picture is still very incomplete as vote-counting contniues.
+Democrats also appear set to retain control of both chambers of the General Assembly.

-Chief among those within Fairfield County is the state Senate race between Republican Tony Hwang, who has held his seat in the 28th for three terms, and Michelle McCabe; the latter leads 56.9% to 43.1%, though only 5.26% of the vote has been counted.

-Democratic incumbent Bob Duff easily defeated Ellie Kousidis in the 25th, while incumbent Carlo Leone turned back GOP challenger Eva Maldonado in the 27th.
+Democratic incumbents Bob Duff easily defeated Ellie Kousidis in the 25th; Carlo Leone turned back GOP challenger Eva Maldonado in the 27th; Julie Kushner bested Susan Chapman in the 24th; and Steve Meskers won reelection against Joseph Kelly in the 150th.

+Meanwhile, Democrat incumbent Alex Kasser has a roughly 530 vote lead over Ryan Fazio in the 36th; incumbent Will Haskell is leading GOP challenger Kim Healy in the 26th; and incumbent Dennis Bradley is in front of Republican Josiah Israel in the 23rd.

-In the 26th, incumbent Will Haskell is leading Kim Healy.
-In the 22nd, Republican Steven Choi leads incumbent Marilyn Moore by about 200 votes, with 53% of the votes tallied.
-In the 23rd, incumbent Dennis Bradley leads Josiah Israel.
-In the 24th, incumbent Julie Kushner is ahead of Susan Chapman.
+In the 22nd, Republican Steven Choi leads incumbent Marilyn Moore by about 500 votes, with 53% of the votes tallied.
+In the 23rd, incumbent Democrat Dennis Bradley leads Josiah Israel.

+Republican Kevin Kelly (21st) ran unopposed; earlier today he was named the new Senate Republican Leader, succeeding retiring Len Fasano.

+Incumbent Republican Tony Hwang won the 28th over Michelle McCabe, and incumbent Kevin Witkos holds a roughly 3,000 vote advantage in the 8th over Democratic challenger Melissa Osborne.

 On the Connecticut House side, incumbent Democrat David Arconti has bested Michael Henry in the 109th, while incumbent Bob Godfrey defeated Republican challenger Erin Domenech in the 110th.